jeicho123/checkers/README.md

 ## Summary of Changes
 ### Design
+- As suggested by the TA's feedback, the Game class has been separated into a Board class, which is a generic rectangular board for board games, and a CheckersGame class which utilizes the Borad class to implement a game of checkers

 ### Game Logic
 - Piece class no longer has an instance variable for its position on the board
-- added DRAW to PieceColor enum type
+- Added DRAW to PieceColor enum type
-- separated Checkers-specific game logic from the Board following the updated design
+- Separated Checkers-specific game logic from the Board following the updated design
 - CheckersGame now stores lists of coordinates of player pieces rather than lists of instances of the Piece class
     + CheckersGame methods have been updated to accommodate this change
 - CheckersGame move method now accepts a color parameter so players cannot move opponent's pieces
+- Edited method names for clarity

 ### TUI